Denver Travel Guide | 2-Day Itinerary, City Highlights & Day Trips from Denver

 Meow Wolf Denver

-In order to control the flow of people, it is recommended to buy tickets in advance, and it is best to buy tickets in the morning, because some visitors reported that in the afternoon, some of the mechanical equipment would break down due to too many people using it, but of course, this part of the exhibition will probably be better as it becomes more mature.
+It is recommended to buy tickets in advance, and it is best to buy tickets in the morning, according to some visitors reported that in the afternoon some of the mechanical equipment will be used by too many people and malfunction, of course, this part of the exhibition will be better as the exhibition becomes more mature.

 Red Rocks Amphitheatre